Close-up of a frayed rope with a knot on a textured beige surface next to three small brown seeds or nuts and a leaf.

 Teaching opened my eyes to mindfulness.

 I returned to university to study education, becoming a teacher and later deepening my studies in art therapy.
-Teaching gave me first-hand experience of the importance of mindfulness and wellbeing, not just as ideas, but as practices we can live each day.
-It opened my eyes to the powerful connection between creativity and wellbeing.
+This time in the classroom gave me first-hand experience of the importance of mindfulness and wellbeing - not just as ideas, but as practices we can live each day.
+It opened my eyes to the powerful connection between creativity and healing.
 Art therapy deepened this understanding, showing me how art can be a tool for communication, connection, and expression.

 A person's hand in a long-sleeve shirt holding a vintage camera with a prominent lens label, against a patterned background with circular and swirling designs.